Maripoforest/GestureHueLight/README.md

 ##  Hue light bulb brightness control c++: How to use
 At the very first beginning, you can modify your Hue Bridge IP and your username if you know it, you can also modify it later.
+If you are a new user, you can skip this part.
+The
-**log.txt** :
+**log.txt** looks like :
 ```
 192.168.0.100 <Your Bridge IP here>
 S7BnUlaWvwAs6dZgYErkLO8GAWdRHTdTGi1wxwL0 <Your username here>